On Hyperparameter Optimization of Machine Learning Algorithms: Theory and Practice: Conclusion

 Machine learning has become the primary strategy for tackling data-related problems and has been widely used in various applications.
 To apply ML models to practical problems, their hyper-parameters need to be tuned to fit specific datasets.
 However, since the scale of produced data is greatly increased in real-life, and manually tuning hyper-parameters is extremely computationally expensive, it has become crucial to optimize hyper-parameters by an automatic process.
 In this survey paper, we have comprehensively discussed the state-of-the-art research into the domain of hyper-parameter optimization as well as how to apply them to different ML models by theory and practical experiments.
 To apply optimization methods to ML models, the hyper-parameter types in a ML model is the main concern for HPO method selection.
 To summarize, BOHB is the recommended choice for optimizing a ML model, if randomly selected subsets are highly-representative of the given dataset, since it can efficiently optimize all types of hyper-parameters; otherwise, BO models are recommended for small hyper-parameter configuration space, while PSO is usually the best choice for large configuration space.
 Moreover, some existing useful HPO tools and frameworks, open challenges, and potential research directions are also provided and highlighted for practical use and future research purposes.
 We hope that our survey paper serves as a useful resource for ML users, developers, data analysts, and researchers to use and tune ML models utilizing proper HPO techniques and frameworks.
 We also hope that it helps to enhance understanding of the challenges that still exist within the HPO domain, and thereby further advancing HPO and ML applications in future research.

-\textbf{Li Yang} received the B.E. degree in computer science from Wuhan University of Science and Technology, Wuhan, China in 2016 and the MASc degree in Engineering from University of Guelph, Guelph, Canada, 2018.
-Since 2018 he has been working toward the Ph.D. degree in the Department of Electrical and Computer Engineering, Western University, London, Canada.
-His research interests include cybersecurity, machine learning, network data analytics, and time series data analytics.
+\textbf{Li Yang} received his Ph.D. in Electrical and Computer Engineering from Western University, London, Canada, in August 2022, his MASc. degree in Engineering from the University of Guelph, Guelph, Canada, 2018, and his B.E. degree in Computer Science from Wuhan University of Science and Technology, Wuhan, China, in 2016.
+Currently, he is a Postdoctoral Associate and Sessional Lecturer in the Optimized Computing and Communications (OC2) Lab at Western University.
+His research interests include cybersecurity, machine learning, AutoML, deep learning, network data analytics, Internet of Things (IoT), anomaly detection, online learning, concept drift, and time series data analytics.

 ~\\